a-amouei/fmd-doc/reference.rst

 Many functions deal with special kinds of grids called *turies*, and fields defined on them.
 Temperature and density are examples of fields.
 Turies and fields can be used either to obtain physical quantities like temperature as functions of position or to combine molecular dynamics with finite difference solvers of partial differential equations representing continuum models.
 All cells of a turi are of the same size, which is determined by the dimensions of the turi and simulation box.
 A turi-cell may completely lie within a single subdomain or span two or more subdomains.
 A turi-cell can even be as large as the simulation box and span all of the subdomains (that is when the dimensions of the turi is :math:`1\times 1\times 1`).
 In a simulation, each turi together with its fields is treated as independent from other turies, but different fields of the same turi may be dependent on each other.
 For instance, temperature field is dependent on center-of-mass velocity field.
 The dependencies are managed automatically by the library.
 For example, when a temperature field is added to a turi by a call to :c:func:`fmd_field_add`, the library also adds a center-of-mass velocity field, if not already added.

+A program which uses this library can set an event-handler by calling :c:func:`fmd_setEventHandler`.
+Currently, the library is able to produce three types of events: timer ticks, field updates, and errors.
+Whenever an event occurs, the library calls the event-handler.
+By default, the library prints error messages to ``stderr`` in addition to producing error events.
+Users who do not want the library to print error messages can disable this by using :c:func:`fmd_io_setShowErrorMessages`.

 The version format is X.Y.Z.c, where X, Y, Z are non-negative integers and c is a character.
 This character is either 'r' or 'd', where 'r' stands for *release* and 'd' stands for *development*.
 Versions of the latter kind are for development and testing by the developers of the library, so here we limit our discussion to release versions.
 A program written for version X1.Y1.Z1 of the library must also work properly with version X2.Y2.Z2 if X1 = X2 and X1 ≠ 0 and Y1 ≯ Y2.
 In other cases, it may or may not work.
 The values of X, Y, Z, and c can be get by :c:func:`fmd_version_getMajor`, :c:func:`fmd_version_getMinor`, :c:func:`fmd_version_getRevision`, and :c:func:`fmd_version_getType`, respectively.
 The function :c:func:`fmd_version_getString` returns X.Y.Z as a string.

 Types and values